-We will ensure that the correct procedures will be followed whenever we are notified thata pupil has a medical condition.
-The procedures will also be in place to cover anytransitional arrangements between schools, the process to be followed upon reintegrationor when pupil's needs change and arrangements for any staff training or support.
-Forchildren starting at school, arrangements will be in place in time for the the relevant school term.
-In other cases, such as a new diagnosis or childrenmoving to school mid-term, we will make every effort to ensure thatarrangements are put in place within two weeks.
+We will ensure that the correct procedures will be followed whenever we are notified that a pupil has a medical condition.
+The procedures will also be in place to cover any transitional arrangements between schools, the process to be followed upon reintegration or when pupil's needs change and arrangements for any staff training or support.
+For children starting at school, arrangements will be in place in time for the start of the relevant school term.
+In other cases, such as a new diagnosis or children moving to school mid-term, we will make every effort to ensure that arrangements are put in place within two weeks.
+Annual letters will be sent out to all children on the asthma register to ensure that current details and appropriate medication is up to date.

-In making the arrangements, the school will take into account that many of themedical conditions that require support at school will affect quality of life and may be life-threatening.
+In making the arrangements, the school will take into account that many of the medical conditions that require support at school will affect quality of life and may be life-threatening.

 We will also acknowledge that some will be more obvious than others.
-We willtherefore ensure that the focus is on the needs of each individual child and how their medical condition impacts on their school life.
-The school will ensure thatarrangements give Parents/Carers and pupils confidence in the school's ability toprovide effective support for medical conditions in school.
-The arrangements will show anunderstanding of how medical conditions impact on a child's ability to learn, as well asincrease their confidence and promote self-care.
-We will ensure that staff are properlytrained to provide the support that pupils need.
+We will therefore ensure that the focus is on the needs of each individual child and how their medical condition impacts on their school life.
+The school will ensure that arrangements give Parents/Carers and pupils confidence in the school's ability to provide effective support for medical conditions in school.
+The arrangements will show an understanding of how medical conditions impact on a child's ability to learn, as well as increase their confidence and promote self-care.
+We will ensure that staff are properly trained to provide the support that pupils need.

-The school will ensure thatarrangements are clear and unambiguous about the need to support actively pupils withmedical conditions to participate in school trips and visits, or in sporting activities, and notprevent them from doing so.
+The school will ensure that arrangements are clear and unambiguous about the need to support actively pupils with medical conditions to participate in school trips and visits, or in sporting activities, and not prevent them from doing so.
 A suitable risk assessment should identify actions to be taken in the event of an emergency.
-The school will make arrangements for the inclusion ofpupils in such activities with any adjustments as required unless evidence from a clinician such as a GP states that this is not possible.
-The school will make sure that no child witha medical condition is denied admission or prevented from attending the school because arrangements for their medical condition have not been made.
+The school will make arrangements for the inclusion of pupils in such activities with any adjustments as required unless evidence from a clinician such as a GP states that this is not possible.
+The school will make sure that no child with a medical condition is denied admission or prevented from attending the school because arrangements for their medical condition have not been made.

-However, in linewith our Safeguarding duties, we will ensure that pupils' health is not put at unnecessaryrisk from, for example infectious diseases.
-We will therefore not accept a child in school attimes where it would be detrimental to the health of that child or others.
+However, in line with our Safeguarding duties, we will ensure that pupils' health is not put at unnecessary risk from, for example infectious diseases.
+We will therefore not accept a child in school at times where it would be detrimental to the health of that child or others.

-The School does not have to wait for a formal diagnosis before providing support topupils.
+The School does not have to wait for a formal diagnosis before providing support to pupils.
 In cases where a pupil's medical condition is unclear, or where there is a difference of opinion, judgements will be needed about what support to provide based on the available evidence.
 This would normally involve some form of medical evidence and consultation with Parents/Carers.
-Where evidence conflicts, some degree of challengemay be necessary to ensure that the right support can be put in place.
+Where evidence conflicts, some degree of challenge may be necessary to ensure that the right support can be put in place.
 Following the discussions an Individual Health Care Plan will be put in place written by the relevant health care professional.